Enjoy these Honey-Orange Glazed Figs as a tasty protein and fiber-rich breakfast, lunch, snack or dessert!

 - If you do not have one you can whisk the cottage cheese in a bowl.

-- Divide the cottage cheese into 4 serving bowls, top each with 4 fig halves and spoon over sauce.
+- Divide the cottage cheese (or Greek yogurt) into 4 serving bowls, top each with 4 fig halves and spoon over sauce.
 Garnish with orange zest if desired.

 Serves 4: 169 calories, 4g fat, 2.4g sat fat, 14mg chol, 386mg sodium, 21g carbohydrate, 2g fiber, 19g sugar, 15g protein.